w3f/Grants-Program/applications/application-BikaToken.md

 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant).
 The Bika Token team wants a long term project, the Want Bika token team has its own value and successfully launched this new idea, as a leader I want to make this project not inferior to the Metaverse Project which is currently booming, and has many users and is on the exchange.
+Bika project will make polkadot network and blockchain for Bika, we will also create Dapps using Polkadot network for exchange, liquidity, new token farm, etc.  Bika Token will make the Bika Novel application this application is an online novel for readers and novel writers with a defi system this application has features such as -Nft Marketplace -Wallet, -Decentralized Dapps, -Gifts for users, and, etc.  and don't forget the games for entertainment we made with our best system, so this has high potential to be developed, has a good and long-term reputation, and I will join to become a polkadot partner.

 - Mockups/designs of any UI components
 The project will issue Dapps for exchange and will be listed in the top 3 Exchange markets, UI design like Dapps in general, take Bika Novel UI and games.